MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 # Kiosk apps for assigned access: Best practices

-In Windows 10, you can use assigned access to create a kiosk app, which enables users to interact with just a single Universal Windows app on a device.
+In Windows 10, you can use assigned access to create a kiosk device, which enables users to interact with just a single Universal Windows app.
 This topic describes how to implement a kiosk app, and best practices.

 There are two different experiences that assigned access provides: